-The ECCCSA finalists are announced mid-August and then have a panel interview in London towards the end of September or a site visit from a panel of expert judges.
+The ECCCSA finalists have a panel interview in London during September and October, or a site visit from a panel of expert judges.

 In both scenarios the judges look for evidence that supports the nomination and for supplementary information to help decide on the finalists.

 What are the judges looking for?

 Depending on the category, in the second round the judges are looking for evidence in a number of areas, including: